Crochet Abbreviations and Terms for Beginners

-As a beginner crocheter, learning everything you need to know about how to crochet can be overwhelming, but with our crochet abbreviation guide, we can help make the process simpler.
+As a beginner crocheter, learning everything you need to know about how to crochet can be overwhelming, such as what crochet terms and crochet abbreviations are.

-Crochet abbreviations are a way to shorten a certain crochet stitch name inside patterns.
-You will find that designers, publishers, and companies will use abbreviations when referring to crochet stitches.
+So what are they?
+Crochet abbreviations and terms are a way to shorten a certain crochet stitch name or technique inside patterns.
+You will find that designers, publishers, and companies will use abbreviations when referring to crochet stitches and techniques.

 I know it seems scary at first, but I promise you’ll be able to learn and understand this new crochet language in no time!